rohithrangaraju/minerals-mgmt-service/README.md

 # minerals-mgmt-service
-This will contemporarily take care of minerals sales model.
+This will contemporarily take care of minerals sales module.